 - Non-neutropenic patients - IV fluconazole or an echinocandin (echinocandins are preferred for severe illness, recent azole exposure or likely C. glabrata).

-- Neutropenic patients - an echinocandin, a lipid formulation of amphotericin or voriconazole.
+- Neutropenic patients - an echinocandin, or a lipid formulation of amphotericin (more potential for toxicity).
 Fluconazole can be used in less ill patients with no recent azole exposure.

-- Fundoscopy (dilated) within the first week (ocular lesions (mostly chorioretinitis) occur in 16% of candidaemias and can have late presentation).
+- Fundoscopy (dilated) within the first week for non-neutropenic patients (ocular lesions (mostly chorioretinitis) occur in 16% of candidaemias and can have late presentation).
+For neutropenic patients, fundoscopy should take place within a week of recovery from neutropenia.

-- Blood cultures to assess for clearance of candidal infection.
+- Blood cultures to assess for clearance of candidal infection daily or alternate days.

 - If there are no complications, continue treatment for 2 weeks after the patient is clinically well, there is resolution of neutropenia and clearance from the bloodstream.